StonyBrookNLP/emotion-label-semantics/README.md

 # Modeling-Label-Semantics-for-Predicting-Emotional-Reactions

-Using different ways of utilizing label semantics techniques for improving multi-label emotion prediction in short commonsense stories
+Code for the paper - Modeling Label Semantics for Predicting Emotional Reactions - https://arxiv.org/pdf/2006.05489.pdf.
+This work explores the use different ways of utilizing label semantics techniques for improving multi-label emotion prediction in short commonsense stories:

 ## Running experiments
 ### Training a model